memories.sh logomemories.sh

 Graph storage is maintained in the workspace Turso database:

-• graph_nodes: canonical entities (repo, topic, category, memory_type, etc.)
+• graph_nodes: canonical entities (memory, repo, topic, category, memory_type, etc.)

 • graph_edges: typed, weighted directional relationships between nodes